Wills

 Making a will legally effective after death most often requires a court-supervised probate process, described below.
 While probating a will has the benefit of a court’s approval and enforcement, many farmers try to avoid it (if possible) because it can be an expensive, lengthy, and public process.
 Avoiding probate generally requires using a specific type of trust to transfer assets.
 Trust creation and administration also requires the assistance of an experienced estate planning attorney.

-Probate is a public process, and can be time consuming (12-18 months, or more) and costly (2% to 3% of the value of the estate is common).
-The purpose of probate is for the court to make sure the testator’s (will creator’s) assets are managed and distributed effectively and according to the testator’s wishes as set forth in the will.3 It also ensures that the testator’s tax obligations and debts are paid off before distributing the assets according to the will’s instructions.
-Assets that are subject to the probate process are any assets that are titled solely in an individual’s name that are not otherwise able to be transferred at death through some other mechanism, such as a beneficiary designation or joint ownership of the asset.
-While certain assets are subject to the probate process, some assets are not subject to the probate process (these are called “non-probate assets”).4 Non-probate assets are assets that can transfer to another individual at a person’s death through a mechanism that avoids court involvement, such as beneficiary designations or joint ownership of the asset.
-The probate process can be avoided in some instances, at least in part, when farmers strategically use a certain type of trust (like a Revocable Living Trust) to transfer assets at death.5
+Probate is a public process, and can be time consuming (12-18 months, or more) and costly (attorneys may charge an hourly fee, or a percentage of the value of the estate, such as 2% to 3%).
+(Probate is less expensive for people with properly drafted and executed wills.)
+The purpose of probate is for the court to make sure the testator’s (will creator’s) assets are managed and distributed effectively and according to the testator’s wishes as set forth in the will.3 It also ensures that the testator’s tax obligations and debts are paid off before distributing the assets according to the will's instructions.
+Assets that are subject to the probate process are any assets in an individual’s name that are not otherwise able to be transferred at death through some other mechanism, such as a beneficiary designation (a retirement account, for example) or joint ownership of the asset (such as certain joint bank accounts with a right of survivorship so that the survivor is automatically entitled to the funds).
+Assets that are jointly owned by the individual who died and others, if there is no right of survivorship, are subject to probate up to the amount of the decedent's ownership.
+Assets that are not subject to the probate process are called non-probate assets.4 The probate process can be avoided in some instances, at least in part, when farmers strategically use a certain type of trust (like a Revocable Living Trust) to transfer assets at death.5

 Probate Process Steps

-Although the process of probate differs depending on individualized circumstances, there are generally eight steps (described below).6 Prior to beginning the probate process, the decedent’s (will creator’s) personal representative or the decedent’s heirs will need to locate the will itself, consult with a probate attorney, and secure copies of the death certificate.7
+Although the process of probate differs depending on state law and the individual's circumstances, there are generally eight steps (described below).6 Prior to beginning the probate process, the decedent’s (will creator’s) personal representative or the decedent’s heirs will need to locate the will itself, consult with a probate attorney, and obtain copies of the death certificate.7

 • Individuals who want a court to enforce or invalidate a will file a petition with the court.
 Generally, the proposed or nominated personal representative will file the petition (often with the help of an attorney).